Deep Learning for Micro-expression Recognition: A Survey: Inputs

-Micro-expressions are mostly collected with high-speed camera (eg. 200fps) to capture the rapid subtle changes.
-Liong~\etal~discoveblack that there is blackundancy information in ME clips recorded with high-speed cameras~\cite{Liong2017Less}.
-The blackundancy information could decrease the performance of MER.
+\textit{Frame aggregation.} MEs are mostly collected with a high-speed camera (\eg~200 fps) to capture the rapid subtle changes.
+Liong~\etal~discovered that there is redundant information in ME clips recorded with high-speed cameras~\cite{Liong2017Less}.
+The redundancy could decrease the performance of MER.
 The experimental results of~\cite{Liong2017Less} demonstrate that the onset, apex, and offset frames can provide enough spatial and temporal information to ME classification.
-Furthermore, Liong et.al \cite{liong2017micro} extracted features on onset and apex frames for MER.
-In order to avoid apex frame spotting, SMA-STN~\cite{liu2020sma} designed a dynamic segmented sparse imaging module (DSSI) to generate snippets through sparsely sampling three frames from evenly divided sequences.
-In this way, the subtle movement changes and significant segments in a ME sequence can be efficiently captublack for robust MER.
+Liong~\etal~\cite{liong2017micro} extracted features on onset and apex frames for MER, as shown in~ Fig. \ref{fig:opticalflow} (c).
+Furthermore, in order to avoid apex frame spotting, Liu~\etal~\cite{liu2020sma} and Kumar~\etal~\cite{Kumar_2021_CVPR} designed simple strategies to select aggregated frames automatically.